aspiwack/topocircuit/README.md

 Abstract
 --------

 Leveraging topos theory a semantics can be given to sequential circuits where time-sensitive gates, such as unit delay, are treated uniformly with combinational gates.
-Both kinds of gates are functions in a particular topos: the topos of presheaves over the natural ordering of <%bbN%>.
-This is used to show that sequential circuits validate the equational theory of traced categories.
+Both kinds of gates are functions in a particular topos: the topos of presheaves over the natural ordering of ℕ. This is used to show that sequential circuits validate the equational theory of traced categories.

 Sources
 -------